tmiland/freshrss-invidious/README.md

-# FreshRSS - Invidios video extension
+# FreshRSS - invidious video extension

 This FreshRSS extension allows you to directly watch Invidios videos from within subscribed channel feeds.